ajschultz77/Summer2020_8WkIT1025/Unit1/readme.md

 **A GitHub workflow can be condensed into Branching** - *Commits - Pull Requests - Collaboration - Merge.*

-*Being able to navigate, create a folder(s), screen capture and upload an image on github.*
+*This information can be shared privately or public and be able to navigate, create a folder(s), screen capture(s) and upload image(s) on github.*

-*This way information can be shared privately or public.*

 # Information System Components